 Qui-Gon shook his head, drawing upon his patience.
 Always patience.
 “There is no excuse.
 And I cannot say ‘the past is in the past’, but now — here — are two people who need to become one.
 The Separatists will not stop until this planet is utterly destroyed.”

 Rugor whirled, gray eyes hooded with suspicion.
-“They bomb your cities, not ours.”
+“They bomb your cities, not ours,” JarJar translated.

 “Not far from here is a plasma mine operated by the Separatist Nation.
 Already, they are stripping the planet of natural resources, felling trees, killing the fauna — all to power their war against the Republic.”
 He paused, waiting for JarJar’s translating to catch up.
 “But you can stop them here.
 Right now.
 Strike the mine and deliver a crippling blow to their war effort.”

-Rugor turned away, stalking like a beast to a toppled column, his shoulders hunched.
-Other Gungans watched him, seemingly tensed as though waiting for an answer.
+Rugor turned away, stalking to a toppled column, his shoulders hunched.
+Other Gungans watched him, tense, waiting for the answer.

 Qui-Gon exhaled, releasing his doubt into the Force, and then gambled all their futures on the next statement.
 With a wave of his hand, he imbued it with a Force-suggestion.
 “Protect you planet if not your pride.”